-Timely reminders boost childhood immunizations ratesJanuary 7th, 2013 in Health /
+Timely reminders boost childhood immunizations ratesJanuary 7, 2013 in Medicine & Health / Health

 New research from the Children's Outcomes Research Program at Children's Hospital Colorado shows that timely reminders by state or local health departments are more effective at increasing immunization rates among preschool children than those from primary care practices.